section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 - In the `head` tag of the HTML file, you will input the needed or pre-defined meta tags that are essential for all web apps.
 - Also, you would link the CSS file to the HTML file and also give the web app a title of `Lyrics Search App` embedded within `title` tags.
 - Next, you would create a `div` with a class `container`.
 This `div` would house other `div`s that you will create.
-- Moving forward, you create another `div` with a class `intro-text` with two other separate headers `h1` and `h2` tags, respectively.
+- You create another `div` with a class `intro-text` with two other separate headers `h1` and `h2` tags, respectively.
-- The content of the first text is `Learn your favorite`, it will be embedded in the `h1` tag, while the content of the second text is `song lyrics`, it will be embedded in the `h2` tag.
+- The content of the first text is `Learn your favorite`, it will be embedded in the `h1` tag, while the content of the second text is `song lyrics`, we will embed it in the `h2` tag.

 Inside the `div` with a class `container`, you will create a `div` with an `id` of `lyrics-search` where we create a form containing an input field, and also another `div` to display fetched lyrics.